 into the late fall.
-This trap was taken down December 2, 2014.
+This trap was taken down on December 2, 2014.
 Eighteen WTB were collected.
 To try to determine the extent of the WTB infestation, 12 pheromone baited traps were deployed near the initial positive trap.
 Thirteen traps in total were deployed in Fair Hill NRMA.
 Statewide, 43 pheromone baited traps were deployed in 2014.
 Only the original positive trap was positive for WTB.
 At this same site, bait logs were deployed in